-Each commercial material, each article of commerce — is it animal, vegetable, or mineral?
+Each each article of commerce that I come acress — I ask myself: is it animal, vegetable, or mineral?
 Or is it some combination?
 Was animal husbandry involved in making the material available to us?
-Many of us want to know.
-Why?
-Because, if in order to make a material available to us, suffering was inflicted upon an animal, many of us will want to consider how possible it may be, to avoid purchasing or using the material.
-We want to avoid complicity in causing suffering.
+If so, how much.
+Why do I want to know?
+Because, if in order to make a material available to us, suffering was inflicted upon an animal, I will want to consider how possible it may be, to avoid purchasing or using the material.
+I want to avoid complicity in causing animals to suffer.

 The Earthly Origin of Commercial Materials Educational Organization was founded in 1989, by Theodore Zuckerman, for the purpose of (1) gathering information about the Earthly Origin of Commercial Materials, especially with regard to whether the material is of animal origin, or whether animal husbandry was involved in its production, and (2) making the information readily available.

 We believe that information about the Earthly Origin of Commercial Materials will be of interest to many people, and not just to vegans or vegetarians or other people who wish to avoid complicity in causing suffering to animals.

 Many of us, not only do we wish to avoid harming animals, ourselves, but we also wish to set an example for others to follow, an example of living comfortably without resorting to animal husbandry, and without resorting to purchasing and using materials of animal origin — materials which are almost always obtained via hunting or animal husbandry.

 Yes, it is possible to obtain a material of animal origin by coming upon the remains of an animal, whose suffering and death you did not contribute to.
 A few commercial products of animal origin — for example sea shells — are obtained in this manner.
 The remainder are obtained as a result of hunting or animal husbandry, and slaughter of animals.